Best AI Coding Tools and Agents (2026): Complete Comparison

 GitHub Copilot

-Best for: Inline completions, real-time editing assistance, teams already on GitHub
+Best for: Inline completions, editor-native assistance, GitHub-centric teams

 Windsurf